Some people with flat foot condition have no obvious symptoms, but the most common symptoms associated with this condition include:

 If you or your child have signs of flat feet, we encourage you to make an appointment to visit our office to discuss the most effective way to address the condition.

-Treatment options for flat feet often include supportive footwear, custom orthotics, and the use of pain-relieving medications.
+Treatment options for flat feet often include supportive footwear, custom Foot orthotics, and the use of pain-relieving medications.
 These treatments can help alleviate discomfort, but it’s important to keep in mind that they don’t address the root cause of the problem.

-Dr. Foster often recommends HyProCure to stabilize the subtalar joint, correct abnormal foot alignment, and prevent the arch from collapsing due to hyperpronation.
+Dr. Foster often recommends HyProCure treatment to stabilize the subtalar joint, correct abnormal foot alignment, and prevent the arch from collapsing due to hyperpronation.
 This is a minimally invasive surgical procedure that requires no bone cutting or tendon transfer—making HyProCure an effective first-line treatment for flat feet in both children and adults.
 As one of the most experienced HyProCure surgeons in the Midwest, Dr. Foster has helped hundreds of patients get back to enjoying pain-free active lifestyles—and he’s ready to do the same for you.